teuben/sdss/README.md

       gbtgridder/src/gbtgridder --clobber Skynet_59471_messier_31_62079_10919.cyb.fits

 should do the job.
 Not tested yet!
+This should be version 0.6 or later, and make sure you see the new --dish option!